 The health benefits of organic wine are worth every wine lovers consideration.
 However, you should keep yourself hydrated while relishing the taste of different organic wines and avoid consuming more than the Chief Medical Officer’s recommendations.
 If you know someone who might be interested in organic wine, then perhaps a gift wine subscription is also worth considering.

 ORGANIC WINE CONSUMPTION IS ON THE RISE

 Organic wine accounts for 3.6% of global wine consumption.
 In the UK this figure is currently higher at 5%.
 By 2022 this will have nearly doubled with 9% of total wine consumption in the UK being certified organic.
 It’s clear that oenophiles out there are buying into the idea, embracing the health benefits of organic wine.

-If you are looking to buy some organic wine online then read our post on the top five retailers to buy organic wine online.
+If you are interested by the health benefits of organic wine and are looking to buy some organic wine online then read our post on the top five retailers to buy organic wine online.
 There is some more information about organic wine, along with some links to useful resources.

 We hope you enjoyed this look at the health benefits of organic wine.
 If you’d simply just like to learn more about wine from the comfort of your own home, be sure to check out our online blog and sign up to our mailing list.
 We’re always looking to teach people about different regions, grape varieties and producers.
 Beyond that, you can expect to find a whole host of playlists, cocktail cards and recipe cards packed full of wine pairing ideas.
 There might even be some special offers along the way so make sure that you don’t miss out!